-As of December 31, 2020, the Company had U.S. federal and state net operating loss carryforwards of \$242.6 million and \$237.5 million, respectively, which may be available to offset future taxable income and begin to expire in 2031 and 2035, respectively.
-The Company has federal net operating losses \$188.5 million, which do not expire, and \$54.1 million of federal net operating losses generated prior to 2018 that will expire at various dates through 2037.
-In addition, as of December 31, 2020, the Company had foreign net operating loss carryforward of \$70.8 million, which do not expire but are generally limited in their usage to an annual deduction equal to 75% of taxable income.
-As of December 31, 2020, the Company also had U.S. federal and state research and development tax credit carryforwards of \$3.7 million and \$0.9 million, respectively, which may be available to offset future tax liabilities and each begin to expire in 2032 and 2030, respectively.
+As of December 31, 2021, the Company had U.S. federal and state net operating loss carryforwards of \$315.0 million and \$308.2 million, respectively, which may be available to offset future taxable income and begin to expire in 2031 and 2035, respectively.
+The Company has federal net operating losses \$260.9 million, which do not expire, and \$54.1 million of federal net operating losses generated prior to 2018 that will expire at various dates through 2037.
+In addition, as of December 31, 2021, the Company had foreign net operating loss carryforward of \$65.2 million, which do not expire but are generally limited in their usage to an annual deduction equal to 75% of taxable income.
+As of December 31, 2021, the Company also had U.S. federal and state research and development tax credit carryforwards of \$4.3 million and \$1.4 million, respectively, which may be available to offset future tax liabilities and each begin to expire in 2032 and 2030, respectively.

-As of December 31, 2020, uncertain tax position reserves recorded were \$0.2 million for U.S. federal and state research and development tax credits.
-Additionally, during the year ended December 31, 2020, the Company recorded an uncertain tax position of \$0.1 million related to withholding taxes on a milestone payment received from a non-US customer.
+As of December 31, 2021, uncertain tax position reserves recorded were \$0.2 million for U.S. federal and state research and development tax credits.
+Additionally, during the year ended December 31, 2021, the Company released an uncertain tax position of \$0.1 million related to withholding taxes paid in 2021 on a milestone payment received from a non-U.S. customer in 2020.

-The following table summarizes the Company's reserve for uncertain tax positions for the three years ended December 31, 2020:
+The following table summarizes the Company's reserve for uncertain tax positions for the three years ended December 31, 2021: